 Kidney infection symptoms depend upon the type and extent of infection.
-Kidney infection is a part of a broader category of infection that we commonly refer to as urine infection or urinary tract infection.
-Urine infection includes bladder infection, kidney infection and widespread infection with sepsis.
+Kidney infection is a part of a broader category of infection that we commonly refer to as urinary infection or urinary tract infection ( UTI ).
+Urinary infection includes bladder infection, kidney infection and widespread infection with sepsis.
 Kidney infection symptoms depend upon the age and overall health of the patient.
-I have compiled a comprehensive list of all possible urine infection symptoms.
+I have compiled a comprehensive list of all possible urinary infection symptoms.
 I have personally encountered all of the 20 symptoms in my practice.
-However, a single patient will not have all 20 symptoms of kidney infection.
+However, a single patient will not have all 20 symptoms of UTI.

-The 20 of symptoms of urinary tract infection includes all degree of infection from very mild infection to severe life treating infection.
+This list of 20 urinary tract infection symptoms includes all degree of infection from very mild infection to severe life treating infection:

 - Frequent urination

 - Pain in your left or right back

 - Fevers and chills